 Last Name Basis: Though referred to as Bill Goldberg on numerous occasions, he's mostly known by his last name alone.

-Lightning Bruiser: Agile enough to do a backflip (which he did against Hugh Morrus), was also a pro football player, so he had explosive speed and power.
+Lightning Bruiser: Agile enough to do a backflip (which he did against Hugh Morrus, and in his title match against DDP), was also a pro football player, so he had explosive speed and power.
 Could lift The Giant and Jackhammer him with one arm, and was able to tear a limo's glass with his bare hands, although it cut his flesh.

 Made of Iron: Kicked out of a sledge hammer shot from Triple H, though the first time Triple H did this he did get a three count.